Configuration

 VariableDescription

-FEYNMAN_MODELOverride the default model
+FEYNMAN_MODELOverride the default model with a non-Pro model

 FEYNMAN_HOMEOverride the config directory (default: ~/.feynman)